Robert Zhao Renhui

-Robert Zhao Renhui, 2023.
-Image courtesy of the artist.

 Robert Zhao Renhui (born 1983 in Singapore) is a contemporary visual artist who works mainly in photography but often adopts a multi-disciplinary approach, presenting images together with archival documents and objects in the form of textual and media analysis, video and photography projects.
-His artistic practice investigates human’s complex relationship with nature, layering historical narratives with fiction and fantasy, to invoke doubts in his audience towards the concept of truth and its portrayal.
+His artistic practice investigates human's complex relationship with nature, layering historical narratives with fiction and fantasy, to invoke doubts in his audience towards the concept of truth and its portrayal.
 In 2008, he founded the Institute of Critical Zoologists (ICZ), under which he operated for a number years.

-Installation view of Buffy, and The Owl, The Travellers and The Cement Drain,’2024, as part of Seeing Forest at the Singapore Pavilion at Biennale Arte 2024.
-Courtesy of the artist.

 Together with Haeju Kim, Senior Curator at Singapore Art Museum, Zhao represented Singapore at the 60th International Art Exhibition – La Biennale di Venezia in 2024.

 Education and personal life

-Growing up, Zhao picked up photography with his father’s film camera, taking photographs in school and creating ghost photographs by drawing on the negative before printing them.
+Growing up, Zhao picked up photography with his father's film camera, taking photographs in school and creating ghost photographs by drawing on the negative before printing them.
 He realised the potential of photography as a medium for storytelling when his classmates believed the apparitions were real.
 He also attributes his interest in nature to his father, who only watched National Geographic and Discovery Channel programmes and kept bonsai plants and fish at home.

 Zhao studied at Temasek Polytechnic in Singapore, before pursuing photography in the United Kingdom.
 He obtained a bachelor of arts from the Camberwell College of Arts in 2008, University of the Arts, and graduated cum laude with a master of arts from the London College of Communication, United Kingdom in 2011.